parksu111/skynet/README.md

 3. Downloading the necesary files
 4. Running Skynet
 5. Upgraded annotation interface
+6. Current issues with **Skynet**

 ### 1. Preparing the conda environment
 If you have been using functions in *sleepy.py*, you probably already have a conda environment ready for use.
 If you do, you can skip this part and move on to **2.
 Installing PyTorch**.

-If you don't have a conda environment or want to make a new conda environment just for Skynet, you can follow the steps here:
+If you don't have a conda environment or want to make a new conda environment just for **Skynet**, you can follow the steps here:

 First, open the Anaconda Prompt.